darwinanddavis/DataPortfolio/30daymapchallenge.md

 ### Process
 * Data were georeferenced from mobile location data using Open Street Map
-* Map design from Mapbox Studio
+* Map designed in Mapbox Studio

 ### [Click for full map](https://darwinanddavis.github.io/worldmaps/30daymap2020/day1)
 (Best viewed in Safari and full screen)